Tripathiji/USCIS_case_status_check/README.md

 # Step 1

 Make sure you have Python downloaded first(https://www.python.org/).
-Extract this folder directly under your C drive.
+Extract this file( # USCIS_case_status_check.zip) directly under your C drive.
 The path to this folder should be 'C:\USCIS_case_status_check'

 # Step 2